reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetAllFilesWithNoCheckedInVersion.md

 ## Issues with files with no checked in versions

-Files which have no checked in versions are not
+Files which have no checked in versions have the following issues
 - Invisibility: They evade search results, remaining hidden from intended audiences.
 - Backup Issues: These files are not backed up, risking data loss.
 - Mass update of those files failed